twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 <summary> Q1.
 How to use more than 8 GPUs?</summary>

 Please use Taiwania 2 (HPC CLI) instead.
-For the usage, refer to the Horovod and Singularity manuals on the Internet or refer to the tutorial: [<ins>HowTo: High-performance Computing across nodes in containers-AI Benchmark</ins>](https://man.twcc.ai/@twccdocs/doc-twnia2-main-zh/https%3A%2F%2Fman.twcc.ai%2F%40twccdocs%2Fhowto-twnia2-run-parallel-job-container-zh) for more information.
+For the usage, refer to the Horovod and Singularity manuals on the Internet or refer to the tutorial: [<ins>HowTo: High-performance parallel computing with containers-AI Benchmark</ins>](https://man.twcc.ai/@twccdocs/howto-twnia2-run-parallel-job-container-zh) for more information.

 </details>